Middle East Technical University Directive for Double Major Programs

 (3) A student may concurrently apply to more than one double major and/or minor program by making an order of preference.

 (4) Students must meet the following provisions so that their application to the double major program might be valid:

 a) Students must have earned the letter grade DD or higher in all the credit courses and the letter grade S in the non-credit courses they took in their major program until the semester they are applying and their Cumulative Grade Point Average must be at least 3.00.

-b) Students must be earliest in the beginning of their 3rd semester as of the date they first enrolled in their major program.
+c) Students must be earliest at the beginning of their 3rd semester, latest at the beginning of their fifth semester as of the date they first enrolled in their major program.

 (5) In applications, withdrawn courses (courses with the letter grade “W”) are considered not taken.

 (6) Courses taken during Summer School and their grades are disregarded in applications for the Fall semester following Summer School.

 ARTICLE 8 – (1) Applications are subject to a preliminary evaluation by the RO in accordance with the provisions herein.
 Applications of candidates who have not met the requirements are not evaluated.